oktayacikalin/joe-danger/readme.rst

   experience on all screens.
 When using a multi monitor setup it might try to use both screens which will result in strange gameplay and a performance brakedown.
+* In the tilematrix editor when changing the sector size in the tilesheet view, the rebuild afterwards tends to crash pygame.
+This is reproducible when activating the display of the sector coords.
+Also the selection does not show up properly anymore.
+It appears only in the old sector area.